vlulla/Dockerfiles/postgres-docker/README.md

 $ psql -h localhost -p 25432 -U tst tst
 # type in the password 'tstpasswd' to login
 ```

+This alternative user is now created as a part of `docker-compose up` process.
+Modify the role creation sql file to your liking.
+Or, add more sql files as volumes into the yml compose definition file.

 Using `docker compose` is handy because it will automatically create/destroy the containers, networks, services that are needed to run the application together.